About Centers for Independent Living

 Advocacy

-An Independent Living Coordinator works closely with the consumers to instill skills that allow the consumer to become a self-advocate.
+An Independent Living Advocate works closely with the consumers to assist the consumer in self-advocacy.

 Peer Support